-In data management, there are helpful excel formulas, including managing statistical databases, calculating data, searching for median values, averages, and searching for the maximum and minimum values of data sets.
+In data management, there are helpful excel formulas, including managing statistical databases, calculating data, searching for median values, and averages, and searching for the maximum and minimum values of data sets.

 Excel allows you to create graphics.
-Such as graphing population development data for one year, the graph of student library visits for one year, student graduation graph for six years, the graph of student number development for three years, and others.
+Such as graphing population development data for one year, the graph of student library visits for one year, the student graduation graph for six years, the graph of student number development for three years, and others.

 The last application is to be able to operate the table.
 With a total of 1,084,576 rows and 16,384 columns in Microsoft Excel, it will make it easier for you to enter data that requires a large number of columns and rows.